-7. Soak in the views from Batasia Loop
+7. Batasia Loop

 Batasia is a spiral railway loop that offers beautiful 360° views of the drenched and misty landscapes of Darjeeling in monsoon.
 Enjoy the lofty snow covered peaks and steal glimpses of the dazzling and majestic Kanchenjunga.
 There is also an eco-garden at Batasia where one can get information about the plantations and organic farming in Darjeeling.

-8. Visit Old Ghoom Monastery
+8. Old Ghoom Monastery